lsst-dm/dmtn-184/index.rst

 - Ubuntu-based image which is recommended for optimized nVME drivers

-GCP locally attached SSDs are non-persistent (scratch) type, they are re-created on each VM reboot, so special care is need in planning the tests.
+GCP locally attached SSDs are non-persistent (scratch) type, they are re-created on each VM reboot, so special care is needed in planning the tests.
 Cassandra cluster size varied between 3 and 12 nodes to evaluate scaling behavior.